-This training program includes six weeks of classroom courses, followed by a six-week interpretation and mapping project.
-Participants learn fundamental interpretation, engineering, and mapping skills, and put those skills to the test using seismic data, well logs, and production information from a development prospect.
-A team of senior-level geoscientists serve as mentors to the participants and help guide their interpretation and decision-making process.
+This intensive 12-week training program includes six weeks of classroom courses taught by SCA's top instructors, followed by a six-week interpretation and mapping project.
+Participants learn fundamental interpretation, engineering, and mapping skills, and then put those skills to the test using seismic data, well logs, and production information from an actual development prospect.
+During the project phase, SCA engages a team of senior-level geoscientists to serve as mentors to the participants and help guide their interpretation and decision-making process.
+The program is designed to raise the competency level and knowledge of the participants in a short period of time.